Submit HTML Form with jQuery AJAX and PHP

 AJAX Form Submit with jQuery

-We handle the form submission on client-side by preventing the default form submission behavior and submit it using jQuery AJAX.
+We handle the form submission on the client-side by preventing the default form submission behavior and submitting it using jQuery AJAX.

-- Add an event listener for form submit after document has loaded.
+• Add an event listener for form submit after the document has loaded.

-- Prevent the default form submission behavior with
+• Prevent the default form submission behavior with the e.preventDefault() function.

-form.serializeArray()method of jQuery. - On success reset the form and show an
+• On success, reset the form and show an alert() with a success message.

-alert()with success message. - Show the error message with an
+• Show the error message with an alert() on error.

 javascript.js